Seppli11/ZHAW-Summary/summaries/24FS/CCP2/13_Operation.md

 There are several options:

-* Stop the old app, migrate data, start the new app *This is not an option for a zero-downtime deployment*
+* Stop the old app, migrate data, start the new app
+  *This is not an option for a zero-downtime deployment*
-* Reduce app functionality (only allows for reading) Switch the app to read only; create a copy of the db; migrate to the new schema, and switch to new version.
+* Reduce app functionality (only allows for reading)
+  Switch the app to read only; create a copy of the db; migrate to the new schema, and switch to new version.
   *However, this affects the customer.*
 * Synchronisation
   Create a copy DB, migrate the schema and run a process which keeps both versions in sync, and then switch the app to the new DB.
 Furthermore, for rollbacks, this synchronisation has to be bi-directional
   *This process is error prone and can be problematic for performance*
 * Design the app to allow for migration
   Plan migrations in several small steps, instead of one large change.
-Each of those steps needs back and forward compability.
+Each of those steps needs back and forward compatibility.
 There are also well-known building blocks for migration steps (see below).
   *This needs planning*

 ### State Transition Building Blocks